“We’ve Got to Live Together” – Sly Stone

 “That’s dumb.
 Maybe if we go over there and remind him that Stan is black?”

 “You’ll never change his mind.
-I’ve tried, and I’m tired of listening to his silly reasons for not liking Alice.
+I’ve tried, and I’m tired of listening to his silly reasons for not liking Karen.
 Let’s just keep our distance.
 You can play with Stan when his mum is here.”

 “This is very confusing for me.
 Why can’t he HEY YOU THREW THE BALL I’M GONNA GO GET IT I’LL BE RIGHT BACK!”